Were you injured in an accident that wasn't your fault?

 Work accident claims in Clackmannan

-If you have been injured as a result of your employer's actions, you should be legally entitled to make a claim.
+If you have been injured as a result of your employer's actions, you may be legally entitled to make a claim.

-When someone is injured or becomes ill due to a GP or other health worker's carelessness, it may be possible to claim clinical negligence compensation.
-Our expert solicitor panel can help you make a claim against the NHS hospital or private clinic.
+When a patient is injured or becomes ill due to a GP or other health worker's carelessness, it may be possible to claim clinical negligence compensation.
+Quittance's expert panel of injury lawyers can help you claim compensation from one of the private clinics and NHS trusts covering Clackmannan, including NHS Forth Valley (Forth Valley Royal Hospital, Stirling Road, Larbert, Falkirk).

 The long-term impact of a serious or catastrophic injury will be understood by insurers and the Courts when they are determining what a claim is worth.